cchinw/u4_lesson_python_dictionaries/README.md

 person.values() # Returns dict_values(['Jane', 16, 'London'])
 ```

-Another way to declare a dictionary is by using the `dict` method:
+Another way to declare a dictionary is by using the `dict` constructor:

 ```py
 my_dict = dict()